Maxwell013/Math/README.md

 # Math
 A lightweight math library for C++

-## Verison 0.1.0 - Basic vector classes
-- Major: Development
-- Minor: Basic vector classes
-- Patch: Basic vector classes

-## Features
+## Version Alpha 0.1
-Additional sections will come in following updates!
+This library is under heavy development and is not functional for the time being.

 ## Changelog

-### Version 0.1.0 - Basic vector classes
+### Version Alpha 0.1
-- Added basic implementation for vec2, vec3 and vec4 classes
+- Added basic float vectors (vec2, vec3, vec4)